Home Management and Leadership Articles Quality Control: Leadership Guide to Excellence

 4. Empowering Teams

-- Impact: Motivates teams to take ownership of quality and proactively address issues.
+Leaders should empower teams to take ownership of quality control processes and encourage innovation.

 5. Allocating Resources